oii-nasif/Caching-in-Clean-Architecture-DotNet/README.md

 ## 1. Overview

 ### Purpose
-The caching mechanism in the RiskMonitor Clean Architecture implementation provides a high-performance, scalable solution for temporary data storage, reducing database load and improving application responsiveness.
+The caching mechanism in the Clean Architecture implementation provides a high-performance, scalable solution for temporary data storage, reducing database load and improving application responsiveness.

 ### Key Features
 - **Clean Architecture Compliance**: Cache abstraction in Application layer, implementation in Infrastructure layer